GouthamGopu/GouthamGopu/README.md

 A e-commerce website clone built with HTML, CSS, and JavaScript.
 Features include a simulated shopping experience with functionalities like "Add to Cart" and tracking, mimicking the Amazon homepage's layout and user interactions.

-### PassOP

-A React application for managing passwords with two versions based on different data persistence methods:

-- **PassOP-localStorage**: Uses local storage for data persistence, providing a simple and secure way to store and retrieve passwords within the user's browser, without the need for a backend server.
-[View on GitHub](https://github.com/GouthamGopu/PassOP-localStorage)

-- **PassOP-MongoDB**: Utilizes MongoDB for data persistence, offering a secure and centralized way to store and retrieve passwords.
-This version includes a backend server, enhancing security and accessibility.
-[View on GitHub](https://github.com/GouthamGopu/PassOP-MongoDB)

 ## Skills